lawrennd/talks/_information/information-energy-and-intelligence.md

 \figure{\includediagram{\diagramsDir/ml/anti-correlated-gaussians}{60%}}{An anti-correlated Gaussian for the $x$ and $y$ velocity of a ball.
 If all balls were anti-correlated in this way, this would imply that the whole box is moving towards the upper left or bottom right.}{independent-gaussians}

+\subsection{The Classical Observer}

+\figure{\includediagramclass{\diagramsDir/physics/observer-composite-independent}{90%}}{Here the observer is monitoring the movements of the particles.
+We've plotted the velocities alongside the 1 standard deviation contour of their theoretical distribution.}{observer-composite}

 \section{Foundations: Information Loss and Entropy}

 \include{_information-game/includes/inaccessible-game-set-up.md}